 Real soy sauce (a.k.a. soya sauce, shoyu, tamari) is made by fermenting soy beans and other grains, and has salt and water added.
 The process has been around for 2500 years.
 It is salty, complex, and high in natural glutamates, amino acids that amp up the flavor of food called umami.
 Think of it as liquid salt with a flavor amplifier built in.

 The soybeans are soaked, sometimes boiled, then mixed with the other grains, typically wheat, and fermented by yeasts and other microbes in a culture called koji.
 It is then pressed to separate the now dark brown liquid from the spent solids, then pasteurized, and aged and bottled.

-I buy dark soy, and if the recipe calls for light, I dilute it with about 10% water.
+I have been known to buy dark soy, and if the recipe calls for light, I dilute it with about 10% water.
 I'm too lazy to stock both.
 Most commercial brands are closer to dark soy sauce than light.

 There are small artisan producers whose bottles are sought after like rare wines.
 If you can find a Chinese grocery, you can buy imported soy sauce by the quart or gallon.
 Cheap.

 AmazingRibs.com is all about the science of barbecue, grilling, and outdoor cooking, with great BBQ recipes, tips on technique, and unbiased equipment reviews.
 Learn how to set up your grills and smokers properly, the thermodynamics of what happens when heat hits meat, as well as hundreds of excellent tested recipes including all the classics: Baby back ribs, spareribs, pulled pork, beef brisket, burgers, chicken, smoked turkey, lamb, steaks, barbecue sauces, rubs, and side dishes, with the world's best buying guide to barbecue smokers, grills, and accessories, edited by Meathead.